jonlpersson/ed-latimore/site/_posts/2021-12-05-ed-latimores-coffee-so-black-jokes.md

 **Coffee so black that the CIA sold it to fund a war against communists.** ([Tweet it](https://twitter.com/EdLatimore/status/1483598658444660741){: target="_blank" rel="noopener noreferrer"})

-Explanation: The material behind this joke is stuff of legend and is one of the many reasons why people don't trust the government.&nbsp; So in 1996, a series of article weres published in the San Jose-Mercury, authored by Gary Webb, revealed a connection between CIA officials in Central America, a San Francisco drug ring, and a [Ricky Donell "Freeway Rick" Ross.](https://en.wikipedia.org/wiki/%22Freeway%22_Rick_Ross){: target="_blank" rel="noopener noreferrer"}
+Explanation: The material behind this joke is stuff of legend and is one of the many reasons why people don't trust the government.
+So in 1996, a series of article weres published in the San Jose-Mercury, authored by Gary Webb, revealed a connection between CIA officials in Central America, a San Francisco drug ring, and a [Ricky Donell "Freeway Rick" Ross.](https://en.wikipedia.org/wiki/%22Freeway%22_Rick_Ross){: target="_blank" rel="noopener noreferrer"}

 ![Freeway Rick Ross and Ed latimore](/assets/images/posts/ed-with-rick-ross.jpg "Me with Freeway Rick in 2012")

 The gist of the connection is that the CIA funneled cocaine into country, sold it, and used the money to fund it's operations against it's war against the Nicaraguan leftist government.
-To be fair, the flooding of cocaine into the ghetto just happened to coincide with street level dealers figuring out a way to convert cocaine to crack, a cheaper way to use the drug.&nbsp;
+To be fair, the flooding of cocaine into the ghetto just happened to coincide with street level dealers figuring out a way to convert cocaine to crack, a cheaper way to use the drug.

 With that said, there are some alarming parts of the story the point to the CIA at least knowing that the source of their funds were from cocaine sells, specifically from the increased demand as a result of ghetto finally being able to access this market.
 There were no crackheads before the 1980s.
 It was only after inner-city drug dealers figured out how to turn powdered cocaine into hard crack the crack epidemic began.